 - Tuck your pants into your socks

-Check your outdoor gear and clothes for ticks before storing or stepping inside.
+Check your outdoor gear, shirts and pants for ticks before storing or stepping inside.
 Adding clothes and tents to a dryer on high heat for 10 minutes can kill ticks that may have hitched a ride unwelcomely.

 Showering within two hours of coming inside can help wash off unattached ticks and gives you the opportunity to check yourself for ticks.
 Look under arms, in and around ears, on the scalp, between the legs, and on the back of the knees.